davebarkeruk/pyofx/README.md

 # pyofx
 Command line based Python3 host for rendering images through OpenFX plugins.

-Current version's features:
+Current features:
 * Process a single frame through an OFX plugin.
 * Display plugins inside an OFX bundle.
 * Display a plugin's paramters.
-* Use JSON file to control a plugin parameter values at render time.
+* Use JSON file to control plugin parameters at render time.
 * Use filter or general OFX contexts.

 ## Requirements